lennihein/cpu-emulator/doc/04_backend.md

 <!--todo: source needed? -->

 Detailed information about the BPU of our modern base CPU is not widely available [@skylake].
-In general, the Gshare BPU of modern CPU consists of multiple components.
+In general, the Gshare BPU of modern CPUs consists of multiple components.
 It contains a branch target buffer (BTB) that holds the predicted target addresses for conditional branches [@spectre].
 It also uses a pattern history table (PHT), that can be implemented as a 2-bit-saturating counter, and a global history register (GHT) to predict whether a conditional jump will be taken or not [@Evtyushkin].